21edclique/21edclique/README.md

 ### About me
 ***

-- 🔭 I am  studying at *Universidad Técnica De Ambato*
+- 🔭 I'm  studying at *Universidad Técnica De Ambato*

 - 📫 How to reach me *bryanjinez200027@gmail.com*